jacarpe7/project_28/Documentation/MachineLearningConceptsAlgos.md

 ### ML Methods

-ML algorithms can be broken into several different high-level styles:</br></br>
+ML algorithms can be broken into several different high-level learning styles:</br></br>

 1. **Supervised Learning** - These are the most common[1] and basically the machine goes through a training process in which we the developers supervise the process.
 The initial input data is used to train the machine and it is corrected when it is wrong.
 You continue this process until a required level of accuracy/precision is obtained [2].
 Common types are **classification** and **regression**:
 	1. **Classification** is predicting a class label based on input data, requires training datasets and lots of input/output for learning [3].
 There are several types of classification tasks, one being binary which does not sound like something we could use within the context of this projet.
 It essentially maps to one of two values, and expected and abnormal state.
 What sounds more like something we could use is Multi-Class  classification, which is tasks that have more than 2 classes (an output category)[3].
 Since we will have more than 2 gestures, and it is not as simple as normal/abnormal, this seems like the most similar to our problem at hand.
 A popular model for multi-class classification according to Brownlee[3] is prediction with a Multinoulli probability distribution.
 This will predict the probability that some data input belongs to a given class label.
 In our context this could mean the probability that the data represents a specific gesture which we are trying to train the hardware to recognize.
 Multi-Label classification is another type of classification task, but here in the context of our project it would mean a single gesture could be translated into multiple inputs, which I don't think we want.